ecatkins/podcast_clips/README.md

 One approach I experimented with, was using a text-summarization model to generate a summary of the podcast.
 This summary, could then be used to generate a representation of the podcast - this time using a document embedding model.
 We could then generate candidate clips, also embedding them at the document level, and then finding the most similar clip to the podcast summary.

-There were a few obstacles to this approach, that are worth mentioning (and ultimately why I went with the simpler approach above):
+There were a couple of obstacles to this approach, that are worth mentioning (and ultimately why I went with the simpler approach above):
 1. Text summarization models are typically trained on news articles, which are typically much shorter than a podcast.
 I was not sure how well this would work on a podcast.
-They also typically have a token limit, which would be a problem for a podcast.
+They also have a token limit, which would be a problem for a podcast.
 2. The sliding window approach to candidate clips, would not work well with a document embedding model.
 The model would need to be run on each candidate clip, which would be very slow.

-## Implemenation & Deployment
+## Implementation & Deployment

 Typically for Machine Learning POCs, I find it useful to draw a line between the solution and the deployment.
 This is because the deployment of a POC, is almost always a temporary implementation.
-I will build out a python module that implements the solution, and then I will have the deployment consume that implementation.
+I therefore like to build out a python module that implements the solution, and then I will have the deployment consume that implementation.

 This allows me to focus on iterating on the solution (often in a Jupyter Notebook), and then I can focus on the deployment once I am happy with the solution.

 NB: I am assuming that the user has access audio transcripts in the same format as the sample data.
-I have intentionally not built any data validation into this POC.
+I have intentionally not built any data validation into this POC, although this is clearly very important for a production solution.

 ### The Python Module